 Students are expected to arrive on time for class, simulation, and practice in the Sim Lab.
 In case of emergency that will require being late or absent from lab, the student must call at least 1⁄2 hour prior to the scheduled start time.
 Calling a classmate to relay a message regarding absence or tardiness is not acceptable.
 The lab is considered a clinical area.
 Tardiness is not permitted, and any student arriving to the lab experience late will be sent home.
+Student cannot be late for lab/clinical; only present or absent.
 This time is still deducted from the students' allowable absenteeism hours.